h5p/h5p-cli/assets/docs/setup.md

 h5p use h5p-greeting-card H5P.GreetingCard-1.0
 ```
 It will setup the `h5p-greeting-card` library located in the `libraries/H5P.GreetingCard-1.0` directory.
 Its dependencies need to be present in the `libraries` folder.
-Ootherwise they need to be set up separately.
+Otherwise they need to be set up separately.
 Please note that, should the dependencies change (including the optional ones in semantics.json), you will have to run this command again in order to regenerate the cached dependency lists.
-A library development tutorial can be found [here](https://h5p.org/library-development).
+Please [find a library development tutorial](https://h5p.org/library-development) for details on that topic.

 # Setup a library from github